Skip to content

 4. /usr/local/share/bettercap/caplets/example.cap (the default path where caplets are installed).

-You can install (or update) the predefined caplets (hosted in this repository) by using the caplet module, either from the command line:
+You can install or update the predefined caplets from the caplets repository.
+Use the caplet module from the command line:

 Terminal window